Ponali/w93-yoink/README.md

 As of right now, only version V2 is supported.
 There will be support for V3 soon, but the current version that is only accessible is an incomplete public beta, that doesn't have a boot folder or a terminal app.

 # Setting up
-As of right now, only "Source" versions of Yoink exist.
-They are made for developers, putting the source code of Yoink on their hard drives.
+To set up, you need to first obtain a Yoink installer program.
+Currently, there is a GitHub action that automatically makes Yoink installers upon a new release.
+You can check in the Releases tab of this repository for a Yoink installer.

+An installer is a standalone JavaScript file and only requires to be run on a supported version of Windows93 to install Yoink.

+There are two types of Yoink installers:
+- Regular installer (Installs Yoink immidiately, in minified form, reccomended for new users)
+- Source installer (Installs the Yoink source code, reccomended for developpers)

-There currently are no Releases for this, but you can make your own Source version installer from the instructions at the end of this README file.
+If you would like to make an installer from the Yoink source code yourself, look at the very end of this README file.

-Soon though, there will soon be a normal version of Yoink being a standalone minified script.

 # Using yoink
 ## Configuring mirrors